 1) It is a great source of vitamin C and the B vitamins

-2) It contains carotene a strong coloured red-orange pigment abundant in plants and fruits
+2) It contains carotene, a strong reddish-orange pigment which is abundant in plants and fruits

 The dried variety resembles a little like that of dried apple slices only a lot darker.
 For cooking purposes place a few pieces into a bowl, then pour hot water over them and leave to soak for about 30 minutes or so to extract the flavour.
 Squeeze the slices with your fingers, then strain the juice.